presiannedyalkov/UI-Experiment/readme.md

  As source for the categories we used amazon.com and groupon.com.

-The product tiles have an image, a headline and two buttons - "Add" and "Skip".
-An additional element is shown under each tile every time the user makes a decision to add or not to add the product - it forces the user to answer the question "Will you buy in the next 18 months?" on a 1-6 Likert scale.
+ In order to minimize the ceiling effect we have added a rating for each product on a 1-6 Likert scale with the question "Would you buy this in the next 18 months?".
+This gives us interval scaled data.

 ### Possible confounding variables
 - Instrumentation: